fuze-ac/api-specs/PUBLIC_API_SPEC.md

 ---

-## 29. Frontend Consumption Notes
+## 32. Frontend Consumption Notes

-### 29.1 `fuze-frontend-webapp`
+### 32.1 `fuze-frontend-webapp`

 The webapp may consume:

 - approved public metadata and product catalog routes
 - authenticated public self-context routes where appropriate
-- approved public product request/status/result routes
+- approved public product request, status, and result routes
 - public transparency and registry routes

 The webapp must **not**: